zxc308/P4-tutorials/exercises/qos/README.md

 The directory with this README also contains a skeleton P4 program, `qos.p4`, which initially implements L3 forwarding.
-Your job (in the next step) will be to extend it to properly append set the `diffserv` bits.
+Your job (in the next step) will be to extend it to properly set the `diffserv` bits.

 Before that, let's compile the incomplete `qos.p4` and bring up a network in Mininet to test its behavior.